ambjn/imgX/README.md

 ## About:

-imgX is an image editing app by made using Flutter.
+imgX is an image editing app made by using Flutter. <br>
 More editing options would be added soon :)

 ## Packages: